 What is Open Gate video, and why is it a big deal?

-Lumix has made Open Gate shooting a regular part of its video offering, but what is it and why is it really useful, asks Damien Demolder
+Lumix has made Open Gate shooting a regular part of its video offerings, but what is it and why is it really useful, asks Damien Demolder

-Throughout history motion pictures have been recorded and shown in a wide range of aspect ratios, and still we see video displayed in all sorts of shapes and orientations across different social media platforms and websites.
+Throughout history motion pictures have been recorded and shown in a wide range of aspect ratios, and still today we see video displayed in all sorts of shapes and orientations across our TVs, and even more so on different social media platforms and websites.
 Despite the variety of formats in which we need to show our videos, most camera manufacturers only allow video to be recorded in the 16:9 aspect ratio.
 That’s fine for showing on TV or on YouTube, for example, but it doesn’t always work for other platforms.
 Quite often too we need to create films that can be shown in both horizontal and vertical orientations, so we end up having to shoot the same content multiple times, with the camera turned through 90° to allow the subject the space and resolution needed.
+If your camera only shoots regular 16:9 and you need a film that can be shown on YouTube as well as in an Instagram Story, for example, you’ll have no choice but to shoot it twice – once horizontal and once upright.

 Here you can see how recording from the full area of the sensor allows multiple crops to be made from the same clip.
-The centre image here shows what was recorded and the Frame Markers that indicate where the subject needed to be.
+The centre image here shows what was recorded and the Frame Markers that indicate where the subject needs to be so that he will appear nicely framed in upright or and horizontal crops of the clip.
 The image on the left shows a 9:16 crop of that clip, while on the right you can see the 16:9 crop of the same clip.
 Open Gate allows us to shoot once and crop twice

 The idea behind shooting Open Gate in Lumix cameras is that we only need record each clip once with the camera in the landscape orientation, as we can then crop the high-resolution footage to suit all the platforms on which we want to show it.
 This saves a whole lot of time, and also allows us extra flexibility once the shoot is over - sometimes, after the shoot, a client might announce they need to be able to show the video in an upright 9:16 frame that they hadn’t mentioned in the brief.
 If you have recorded your footage in the Open Gate format this won’t be a problem, as you’ll have all the resolution and frame space needed to make any crop you need.